YamunaU75/FortuneMedical/README.md

 - $ W $ encodes the importance of each token in the fitted topics.
 - $ H $ encodes the weight of the fitted topics for each document.

-I chose n-components as 2 for two topics, and ran NMF topic model which derived words belonging to positive and negative reviews.
-Also, using python library pyLDAVis, visualization clearly showed words belonging to 2 different topics, and saved as nmf.html file.
+I chose n-components as 3 for two topics, and ran NMF topic model which derived words belonging to health condition, assuming 3 topics are for Anxiety, Birth Control and Pain.
+Also, using python library pyLDAVis, visualization clearly showed words belonging to 3 different topics, and saved as nmf.html(link below).

-html link: file:///C:/Users/uyamu/Documents/FortuneMedical/nmf_topics.html#topic=0&lambda=1&term=
+html link: file:///C:/Users/uyamu/Documents/FortuneMedical/nmf_topics.html#topic=2&lambda=1&term=

 <p align="center">
     <img src = "https://github.com/YamunaU75/FortuneMedical/blob/main/Data/Screenshot%202024-04-10%20122228.jpg" width = "600" height="451">